lambdaclass/concrete/ROADMAP.md

 external credibility, add one narrow replayable vertical artifact inside the current linear queue.
 It must not become a side track or product fork; it exists to validate the bet, expose abstraction mistakes early, and give skeptics something real to run.
-Phase 4 may use `examples/compiler_pipeline_probe/` as that transcript for the compiler pipeline; Phase 8 carries the later `examples/credibility_slice/packet_window/` replayable flagship.
+The compiler-pipeline transcript (`examples/compiler_pipeline_probe/`) is part of the closed-Phase-4 deferred tail (now tracked across Phases 10/14/19); Phase 8 carries the later `examples/credibility_slice/packet_window/` replayable flagship.

 Every phase must leave behind checked evidence that it works.
 A phase item is